National Organization for Albinism and Hypopigmentation

 The National Organization for Albinism and Hypopigmentation (NOAH) is a non-profit organization that assists people who have albinism.
-NOAH was created in 1982 and is based in East Hampstead, New Hampshire.
+NOAH was created in 1982 and is based in East Hampstead, New Hampshire, United States.

 NOAH is operated by volunteers.
 It is funded primarily by member dues and contributions.
 NOAH also receives received grants for specific projects, such as its handbook for new parents.
 The NOAH board of directors has committees on advocacy, conferences, financial development, albinism awareness, and editorial.

 NOAH sponsors workshops and conferences on albinism.
 It also publishes a quarterly magazine, Albinism InSight, information bulletins, a network of local chapters and contact people, an informational Web site and bulletin boards.
 The objective is to disseminate correct information about albinism through the media, libraries, medical professionals, and support groups for people with albinism in the United States and other countries the Albinism World Alliance.

 Advocacy

 NOAH has worked with Positive Exposure and the Under the Same Sun Fund to stop the violence against individuals with albinism in parts of Africa, specifically in Tanzania.
 In that nation, dozens of people with albinism have been slaughtered by individuals believing that their body parts will bring them good fortune.

 in 2006 NOAH criticized the creators of the film The Da Vinci Code for its portrayal of a clichéd and offensive albino character named Silas.
 In a report by the Associated Press, NOAH President Mike McGowan was quoted as saying "The Da Vinci character is just the latest in a long string.
 The problem is there has been no balance.
 There are no realistic, sympathetic or heroic characters with albinism that you can find in movies or popular culture."

 Skinema.com, a Web site run by San Francisco dermatologist Vail Reese, documents the portrayal of conditions like albinism in the media.
 NOAH works to counter negative and inaccurate depictions of albinism.